sec-js/frvt/1N/README.md

 Send any questions or concerns regarding this validation package to frvt@nist.gov.

 # Acceptance
 NIST will validate the correct operation of the submissions on our platform by attempting to duplicate the submitted results using our own test driver linked with the participant's libraries.
-In addition, NIST will perform a separate timing test to ensure the implementation meets the timing requirements for certain tasks as detailed in the [FRVT 1:N API document](https://pages.nist.gov/frvt/html/frvt1N.html).
+In addition, NIST will perform a separate timing test to ensure the implementation meets the timing requirements for certain tasks as detailed in the [FRVT & IREX 1:N API document](https://pages.nist.gov/frvt/html/frvt1N.html).

 Any discrepancies will be reported to the participant, and reasonable attempts will be made to resolve the issue.